scala/scala-async/README.md

 ## Supported Scala versions

-This branch (version series 0.10.x) targets Scala 2.12 and 2.13. `scala-async` us no longer maintained for older versions.
+This branch (version series 0.10.x) targets Scala 2.12 and 2.13. `scala-async` is no longer maintained for older versions.

 ## Quick start